Rigorous construction and Hadamard property of the Unruh state in Schwarzschild spacetime: Acknowledgements.

 \se{Further details on the geometric setup.} In this paper, the extension of the underlying background to include null infinities as well as a region beyond them, plays a pivotal role and we shall now dwell into a few more details.
 To this end, one purely follows \cite{SW83} and rescales the global metric $g$ in (\ref{g}) by a factor $1/r^2$ after which one can notice that the obtained manifold $(\mM, g/r^2)$ admits a smooth larger extension $(\widetilde{\mM},\widetilde{g})$.
 We have to notice that, in this case, the singularity present at $r=0$ in $(\mM,g)$ is pushed at infinity in the sense that the non-null geodesics takes an infinite amount of affine parameter to reach a point situated at $r=0$.
 The extension of $(\widetilde{\mM},\widetilde{g})$ obtained in this way does not cover the sets indicated as $i^\pm$ and $i_0$ in figure 1 and figure 2, though it includes the boundaries ${\Im}^{\pm}$, called {\bf future} and {\bf past null infinity} respectively.
 These represent subsets of $\widetilde{\mM}$ which are null $3$-submanifold of $\widetilde{\mM}$ formally localised at $r=+\infty$.

-Let us now examine the form of the rescaled extended metric restricted to the Killing horizon $\cH$ as well as to the null infinities ${\Im}^\pm$.
-Per direct inspection, one finds that, if one fixes $\Omega \doteq 2V$, which vanishes on $\cH$,
+Let us now examine the form of the (rescaled or not) extended metric restricted to the Killing horizon $\cH$ as well as to the null infinities ${\Im}^\pm$.
+Per direct inspection and without rescaling the metric, one finds that, if one fixes $\Omega \doteq 2V/e$, which vanishes on $\cH$,

-In this case $V\in \bR $ is the complete affine parameter of the null $\widetilde{g}$-geodesics generating $\cH$ and $\cH$ itself is obtained setting $U=0$.
-This form of the metric is called {\bf geodetically complete Bondi form}.\\ The same structure occurs on $\Im^+$, formally individuated by $v= +\infty$ and on $\Im^-$, formally individuated by $u= -\infty$, where the metric $\tilde{g}$ has still a {\bf geodetically complete Bondi form}, namely
+In this case $U\in \bR $ is the complete affine parameter of the null $\widetilde{g}$-geodesics generating $\cH$ and $\cH$ itself is obtained setting $V=0$.
+This form of the metric, up to the constant factor $r_S^2$, is called {\bf geodetically complete Bondi form}.\\ The same structure occurs on $\Im^+$, formally individuated by $v= +\infty$ and on $\Im^-$, formally individuated by $u= -\infty$, where the metric $\tilde{g} = \Omega^2 g = g/r^2$ has still a {\bf geodetically complete Bondi form}, namely

-where $\Omega \doteq -2/v$ individuates $\scri$ for $\Omega=0$.
+where $\Omega \doteq 1/r$ individuates $\scri$ for $\Omega=0$.
 Similarly

-where $\Omega \doteq -2/u$ individuates $\Im^+$ for $\Omega =0$
+where $\Omega \doteq 1/r$ individuates $\Im^-$ for $\Omega =0$.

 In both cases the coordinates $u$ and $v$ are well defined and they coincide with the complete affine parameters of the null $\widetilde{g}$-geodesics forming $\Im^+$ and $\Im^-$ respectively.\\ With respect to Killing symmetries, we notice that the $g$-Killing vector $X$ is also a Killing vector for $\widetilde{g}$ and it extends to a $\widetilde{g}$-Killing vector $X$ defined on $\widetilde{\mM}$.
 Particularly, in $\partial \mM$ it satisfies